 These durable black bumper plates have steel inserts and low-bounce virgin rubber that may help reduce noise when dropped.
 They're ideal for traditional lifts, cross-training, and even Olympic Lifts.

 REP Fitness Bumper Plates Video Review

-Watch as our Reviews Writer, Jake, tests the REP Fitness Bumper Plates for himself.
-He’ll talk through the build of these plates, as well as some of the pros and cons they offer for different athletes.
+Watch as our reviews writer, Jake, tests the REP Fitness Bumper Plates for himself.
+Tag along as he talks through the build of these plates, as well as some of the pros and cons they offer for different athletes.